 This group began in 2005, when a group of senior Sri Lankan students got together to share their culture and give back to the School for all they had received from Grammar.
 They offer tutorials for less able students and this has received much support.
 Being ardent cricket fans, the group holds indoor cricket games at lunchtime in the Gymnasium.

 The group, led by Master in Charge Mrs Simento, participate in inter-cultural group sporting events within the School including football, rugby, basketball and an indoor cricket tournament with the Indian Cultural Group.

 Each year the members prepare a skit or dance for the Cultural Evening in Term 3, where they take great pride in sharing their culture.
 A bake sale is held to fundraise for expenses incurred during the year and to support charitable causes.
 Any student is welcome to become a member of the Sri Lankan Cultural Group.

-The Indian Cultural Group has an overarching goal to enhance the knowledge about their rich heritage and also to display elements of the Indian culture to the rest of the school.
-The group shares an important part in Grammar’s Cultural Activities which includes Cultural Week during Term 1, Grammar’s Cultural Evening in Term 2 and Grammar’s International Food Festival in Term 3.
+The Indian Cultural Group’s aim is to enhance the knowledge about their heritage and to display elements of the Indian culture to the rest of the School.
+The group shares an important part in Grammar’s Cultural Activities, including Cultural Week during Term 1, the annual Cultural Evening in Term 2 and Grammar’s International Food Festival in Term 3.

-During Cultural Week the Indian Cultural Group presents information on Indian dance, music, special places of Interest, food and languages.
-For Cultural Night the group perform a skit, dance or showcase Indian Music through Classical Instrumental performances and for the International Food Festival members prepare delicious Indian Food for sale along with Other Cultural groups and proceeds of this festival is generously donated to a New Zealand Charity
+During Cultural Week, the Group presents information on Indian dance, music, special places of Interest, food and languages.
+For Cultural Night, the group perform a skit, dance or showcase Indian Music through Classical Instrumental performances and for the International Food Festival members prepare delicious Indian Food for sale along with Other Cultural groups and proceeds of this festival is generously donated to a New Zealand Charity.

-Accompanying these main events, each term the group has many meetings and shared lunches to make and rekindle friendships, educate each other about their own cultural experiences and also try different foods.
+Accompanying these main events, the group meets throughout the year for shared lunches and to rekindle friendships, educate each other about their own cultural experiences and also try different foods.